The last things: All things newIntroduction

-In the Bible, God's prophets (messengers from God) announced that our world is only a passing phase.
-It is but a speck compared to the reality that is to come.
-Its days are numbered.
-Soon God will set up an eternal dimension where his children will dwell with him forever.
-The world and our universe will be consumed.
-It will be absorbed up into a new infinite dimension, a new heaven and a new earth.
+In the Bible, God's prophets (messengers from God) announced that our world is only a passing phase; it is but a speck compared to the reality that is to come - its days are numbered.
+God will soon set up an eternal dimension where his children will dwell with him forever.
+In that day, the world and our universe will be consumed; it will be absorbed up into a new infinite dimension, a new heaven and a new earth.

 The Old Testament prophets, Jesus, Paul the apostle and John (in Revelation), all speak of this day as close at hand.
 Jesus is at this moment bringing all things into subjection to himself and preparing for the coming day, Jn.14:1-3.
 When all is ready he will return.